Where to Start

 - Maureen Kieffer: All students enrolled in a Child Law or Public Interest Legal Writing section

-- Jayne Schreiber: Full-time students with last names beginning with A-G
+- Hollis Hanover: Students with last names beginning with A-G

-- Sheila Simhan: Full-time students with last names beginning with H-O
+- Sheila Simhan: Students with last names beginning with H-O

-- Marianne Deagle: Full-time students with last names beginning with P-Z
+- Marianne Deagle: Students with last names beginning with P-Z

 According to NALP Principles and Standards Part V, section D, we can’t assist first year students with job searches until November 1, and first year students can’t approach potential employers until December 1.